sanmai/pipeline/README.md

 - [Simple pipes with PHP generators](https://www.hughgrigg.com/posts/simple-pipes-php-generators/) by Hugh Grigg.
 Rationale and explanation for an exceptionally close concept.
 Probably one can use this library as a drop-in replacement, short of different method names.

-- [Primitives for functional programming in PHP](https://github.com/lstrojny/functional-php) Lars Strojny can also be of interest.
+- [Primitives for functional programming in PHP](https://github.com/lstrojny/functional-php) by Lars Strojny et al. has a bunch of similar primitives, yet they're not supposed to be used in a lazy way.

 - Submit a PR to add yours.